reruo321/OS-Self-Study/00003-Writing-Shellcode/x86/00002-Shell-Spawning-Code/Version-003/README.md

 <details>
   <summary><b>SPOILERS</b></summary>

-There are some `00`s in the code.
-The hexadecimal notation for null is `00`.
+We will inject the shellcode using some vulnerable C functions, such as `strcpy`, `strcat`, and `printf`.
+There are some `00`s in the code. `00` is the hexadecimal notation for null.
+Imagine, you are going to put a bunch of bytes including `\0`s into the `strcpy`!
 Therefore, only some bytes in front of the first `00` will run.
 </details>